easilyBaffled/console.tap/README.md

 # Why

-Javascript has become an Expression dominated language.
+Javascript has become an [Expression](http://2ality.com/2012/09/expressions-vs-statements.html) dominated language.
 Which means just about everything we do results in a value.
-Which in turn mean that we are able to write more concise code where one thing leads cleanly into the next.
+This allows us to write more concise code where one thing leads cleanly into the next.

 **For Example:**